USS Peleliu: 1990s

 On returning to her home port at Long Beach Naval Shipyard, Peleliu went through an extensive shipyard rehabilitation, including time in the dry dock.
 She was again underway by May 1992 and going through workups and inspections for her next Western Pacific (WESTPAC) deployment on 21 January 1994.
 She changed home ports to Naval Station San Diego during this time period.
 On deploying with the 11th Marine Expeditionary Unit, and following stops in Pearl Harbor and Singapore, she steamed for Mogadishu, Somalia to participate in Operation Continue Hope and Operation Quick Draw.
 She arrived on station around 3 March 1994 and spent the next three months supporting operations in the area.
 VIP visits included Chairman of the Joint Chiefs of Staff General John Shalikashvili, COMPHIBGRU THREE, Rear Admiral James B. Perkins III, and CJTF Major General Thomas M. Montgomery, U.S. Army and Brig.
 General Vercauteren, USMC.
 While off the coast of Mombasa, she participated in Operation Distant Runner at the border of Rwanda and Burundi.
 Medical and Dental Civic Action Programs(MEDCAP, DENCAP) were performed in the villages of Kipini and Witu, Kenya, providing medical and dental services to local civilians.
 Leaving Somalia on 4 June 1994, she steamed to Perth, Australia for a port visit.
 On 30 June 1994, Peleliu slowed her pace home and along with ship's company, Marines of 2nd Battalion 5th Marines, paused to honor the fallen off the coast of her name sake Peleliu, where 50 years earlier the Marines of the 1st Marine Division suffered 6,526 casualties with 1,256 killed in action against 10,138 Japanese defenders of which very few were taken alive in the Battle of Peleliu.

+Peleliu again deployed to the Western Pacifice and to the Persian Gulf in November 1995.
+The 15th Marine Expeditionary Unit/Special Operations Capable, partially comprising aviation units from the Third Marine Aircraft Wing, (HMM-268 REIN) embarked on board Peleliu.
+The ship eventually arrived in the Persian Gulf in support Operation Southern Watch.
+Peleliu made port calls at Pearl Harbor, Okinawa, Hong Kong, Singapore, and Phuket.

 Peleliu was deployed to East Timor as part of the Australian-led INTERFET peacekeeping task force from 26 October to 27 November 1999.